AkshaykumarG26/Unit_5/Practicals/23_Dec_21/readIt.md

  to create new project use below cmd
  => create-react-app projectName
  and after that to run the react app
- => npm run  ------> this can be seen in package.json file
+ => npm start  ------> this can be seen in package.json file

  edit the app.js file in src folder to see the changes open app.js delete the entire header part of the code